benphelps/phelt-cr/README.md

 * Arrays are mutable, with an extended array toolset.
 * Truly constant constants, once defined they can never be redefined, regardless of scope.
 * Fully reworked hashes.
 Hash keys are limited to identifiers and integers.
 You can access as well as index hash entries, `hash.entry` or `hash["entry"]` both work.
-  * This allows for some level of psudo-class functionality.
+  * This allows for some level of pseudo-class functionality.
   * This may be expanded upon in the future by implementing meta-functions on hashes.

 ## Installation